Panmoni/yapbay/docs/plan.md

 # YapBay Frontend Development Plan

+## smart polling

+maybe dial it down a bit so less volatile

+## get the db straight for escrows, tx, events, etc

 test update of escrow, trade tables for events

 test correct recording of transaction types... still not working

-## fix

 my escrows page is not showing correctly escrow state

-## TradePage update speed

-exceptional case appears when it shouldn't and takes a long time to update.

-## implement cancel escrow
+## implement cancel escrow/trade

 ## Roadmap

 - Can we use mobileofferlist, desktopoffertabe and offerpagination in other listings pages?
 - useUserAccount for Account Page?
 - make sure RPC is efficient, maybe cache some of them.. run it through a redis?

+### web sockets for frontend-api

 ### Refund when Mark Fiat Paid timer runs out but escrow is still funded.. refund and then cancel both trade in db, escrow in db and on-chain escrow